 Studies increasingly reveal a confidence – not competence – gap between women and men, generally in many areas of life, which is replicated in the sphere of cycling.
 Women are more likely than men to describe themselves as ‘inexperienced cyclists', which might go some way towards explaining why women are significantly more likely than men to report considering taking part in cycle training.

-Ruth-Anna Macqueen lives in Hackney, east London and as a volunteer has just launched the Family Cycling Library, where families can borrow child-seats, trailers and other children’s cycling equipment to help them get around by bike as a family.
-Ruth-Anna laments the lack of awareness of the needs of ‘practical cycling’ – cycling as a family, or carrying things like shopping on your bike – by transport professionals she has talked to.
+Ruth-Anna Macqueen lives in Hackney, east London.
+She launched the Family Cycling Library, where families can borrow child seats, trailers and other children's cycling equipment to help them get around by bike as a family.
+Ruth-Anna laments the lack of awareness of the needs of 'practical cycling' – cycling as a family or carrying things like shopping on your bike – by transport professionals she has talked to.

-This leads us to the main barriers to cycling that particularly affect women.
-Overwhelmingly, whether male or female, fear of traffic comes up again and again as the top reason for not cycling.
-But why does this seem to affect women more than men?
+This leads us to the main barriers to cycling that especially affect women.
+Overwhelmingly, whether male or female, fear of traffic comes up again and again as a top reason for not cycling.
+But this seems to worry women more than men.